codemagic-ci-cd/codemagic-docs/content/testing/aws.md

 ---
-description:
-  Run Flutter Driver tests on physical Android and iOS devices.
+description: How to configure Flutter Driver tests in the Flutter UI
 title: Testing on AWS Device Farm
 weight: 5
 ---